root-project/root/tutorials/index.md

 \defgroup tutorial_io IO tutorials
 \ingroup Tutorials
-\brief These tutorials illustrate some of the capabilities of the ROOT IO subsystem.
+\brief These tutorials illustrate some of the capabilities of the ROOT IO subsystem, including TTree, RNTuple, SQL and XML.

 \defgroup tutorial_math Math tutorials
 \ingroup Tutorials